PHB33/.github/profile/README.md

 This is a GitHub.com page is for those who are entering or visiting Phoenix House Apartment 33--regardless of who sent you.
 Here you will find information that will not be provided to you anywhere else.

-If you are feeling suicidal or like you want to end your life, [see this NOW.](profile/README.md#suicide-risk-for-company-men)
+If you are feeling suicidal or like you want to end your life, see *"Suicide Risk for Company Workers"* below.

 > [!IMPORTANT]
 > The Creator has had numerous names given to Him since the dawn of man, the most popular ones today are Allah and God.
 I work for Him directly--that's why I'm impossible to kill.